NWShadowDev/PingPong/README.md

 # _Independent Project Week 3_

+* _Note: This project was individual originally, but we were charged with re-doing our Ping-Pong Project later on and I was paired with Karen_

 #### _My individual week 3 project for Epicodus, Originally Created August 19th 2016 (Redone August 22nd 2016)_

 #### By _**Amber Farrington**_